jsmolka/blog/content/posts/horizons/index.md

 > Afraid of heights so you don't believe<br>
 > You could ever be good enough<br>

-Filled with false pride, he is unwilling to learn and immediately faces the hardest challenges without a proper foundation.
+Filled with false pride, he is unwilling to learn and faces the hardest challenges without a solid foundation.
 He feels compelled to seek greatness but is simultaneously afraid of it, feeling inherently unworthy.

 > Head in the clouds<br>
 > Buried your feet in thе ground<br>